-Synclavier Digital is a manufacturer of timeless synthesis products whose current line-up includes a VST plugin for OSX and Windows, an iOS app for iPad and iPhone, and BTB-1 hardware.
+Synclavier Digital is a manufacturer of timeless synthesis products whose current line-up includes a VST plugin for OSX and Windows, an iOS app for iPad and iPhone, a desktop synthesizer and BTB-1 hardware.

 The brand has a rich history starting in the early days of sound synthesis.
 Below is a potted history of Synclavier.